 C’mon it’s bacon.
 No. It’s not healthy no matter what way you cook it.
 Four slices of Oscar Myer center cut bacon is about 240 calories, 940 milligrams of sodium and 6 grams of saturated fat.
 If you really want a (slightly) healthier alternative, eat turkey bacon.

 According to Bill E., you take your drippings and “blend them with your favorite local honey or syrup to use as a salad dressing.”
+I haven’t tried that yet but it’s on my list.

 Do you like to find recipes on the internet?
 Do you hate losing those recipes?
 Of course you do!
 You should try our cookbook app ClipDish.
 You’ll never need to worry about losing a recipe you found online ever again.
 Plus, ClipDish strips out all the extra stuff just leaving you with a nice clean consistent recipe view.